Walter Kaufmann (physicist)

 Walter Kaufmann (June 5, 1871 – January 1, 1947) was a German physicist.
 He is best known for the first experimental proof of the velocity dependence of mass, which was an important contribution to the development of modern physics, including special relativity.

 Life

-Of Jewish descent, in 1890/1891, Kaufmann studied mechanical engineering at the technical universities of Berlin and Munich.
+Of Jewish descent, in 1890/1891, Kaufmann studied mechanical engineering at the Technische Hochschulen in Chalottenburg and Munich.
 From 1892, he studied physics at the Universities of Berlin and Munich, attaining a doctorate in 1894.
 From 1896, he was an assistant at the physical institutes of the Universities of Berlin and Göttingen.
 Kaufmann habilitated in 1899, and became a professor extraordinarius of physics at the University of Bonn.
 After further work at the Berliner Physikalisches Institut, he became professor ordinarius for experimental physics and leader of the physical institute at the Albertina in Königsberg, where he taught until he retired in 1935.
 Later, he was guest lecturer at the University of Freiburg.